 The international ARIAPURA patent and numerous research projects on environmental issues show how the company works in a sustainability direction of improving the impact of production processes.
 When did you start on this path?

-Also about ten years ago, we created an internal division, constantly engaged in research and innovation of products and processes, which gave birth a few years ago to the Green Sinks project with the aim of creating a range of eco-sustainable composite sinks made entirely of recycled materials, quartz and acrylic resin.
-This project, which is based on an essential theme for the future of any company, is constantly evolving and improving.
+About ten years ago, we created an in-house division, which is constantly engaged in research and innovation of products and processes and which a few years ago gave birth to the Green Sinks project with the aim of producing a range of eco-sustainable composite sinks made entirely of recycled materials, quartz and acrylic resin.
+This project, which is based on a theme that is essential for the future of any company, is constantly evolving and improving.

 The investment programme that the company will carry out over the next three years is strongly oriented towards three key aspects: strengthening the internationalisation process of the group, which already exports 55% of its turnover to 60 countries, continuing the process of digital innovation and industrial automation, and decisively focusing on product innovation with green materials and processes through new technologies with a low environmental and energy impact.